Site logo

 Bottomline

 Google has clarified that E-A-T is not some internet destroyer.
-But it will matter if Google wants to determine whether the content is high quality.
+However, it will matter if Google wants to determine whether the affiliate marketing content is high quality.

-Therefore, in your content marketing strategy, you now need to serve E-A-T.
+Therefore, you now need to serve E-A-T in your content marketing strategy.

 The Expertise, Authoritativeness, and Trustworthiness (E-A-T) of your content can no longer be ignored.
 Or you won’t eat?
 At least not from the internet money.